-What we really liked about this survey was its focus on how the respondents watch porn, and also what they feel about their partners' porn watching.
+What I really liked about this survey was its focus on how the respondents watch porn, and also what they feel about their partners' porn watching.
 After all, one of the basic issues with porn is the extent to which it interferes with ongoing or potential relationships.
 Anti-porners would have you believe that the vast majority of women in America are fit to be tied (no, not tied up) about the extent to which "their men" are off slavering over hot porn chicks while ignoring the nagging hag in the bedroom.
 But if the results of this survey—which involved 4,000 women and 4,000 men!—indicate anything about the population at large, it is that most women could basically care less, assuming that is that they are not being ignored.

 In fact, when asked how they think their partner's porn habit should change once they begin dating, 68.3 percent of the women, said, "I don't care as long as it doesn't get in the way of us."
 14.1 percent added to that, responding, "We watch porn together."
 Only 4.6 percent replied, "They should stop watching porn.
 Cold turkey," though 13 percent weighed in that, "They can watch porn when we're in different zip codes."